fahnestockj/megalopa/README.md

 # Megalopa

-Megalopa is an accessible framework for crafting static sites. 🦀 Organize and grow your larva sized brain in the vast sea of technical knowledge.
-Use your abdominal appendage to propel yourself forward.
-Serve it in a website or something idk you'll figure it out.
+Megalopa is an accessible tool for crafting static sites. 🦀 Organize and grow your larva sized brain in the vast sea of technical knowledge.
+Use your abdominal appendage to propel yourself forward, and one day grow into a full rustacean.

 ## Installation